lemig/NIH-RePORTER-Elastic-ETL/README.md

 # NIH-RePORTER-Elastic-ETL
-Extraction, transform , load National Institutes of Health data into Elasticsearch
+Extraction, transform , load National Institutes of Health data into Postgres and Elasticsearch

 This README would normally document whatever steps are necessary to get the application up and running.